vinthony/rem.py/README.md

 ```

-# currently
+# Currently

-currently, I am checking the network structure from `gc`, it is ugly and hackable for feed-forward network.
+1. Currently, I am checking the network structure from `gc`, it is ugly and hackable for feed-forward network.

 I will find someway else for more complex network structure.

+2. Currently, the API of design will changed heavily and the code will be optimized for faster inference.

-# some results
+# Some results

 default network structure(as shown above) validates on MNIST test set.